 – President Vizcarra

-Phase 4 of Peru’s economic reactivation plan will start in 10 days, allowing “The transport of passengers by rail, maritime and air transport is being authorized from Oct.
+Phase 4 of Peru’s economic reactivation plan started allowing: “The transport of passengers by rail, maritime and air transport is being authorized from Oct.
 5, according to the specific regulations that will give the Ministry of Transport with the Ministry of Health,” said Vizcarra.

 🔴 #Urgente| Presidente @MartinVizcarraC anuncia el reinicio de vuelos internacionales.
 "A partir del 5 de octubre, en función de las normas especificas del @Minsa_Peru y el @MTC_GobPeru", precisa. ►https://t.co/QtqSINN4Za #NoSeamosCómplices pic.twitter.com/vHYr7qzeBm— TVPerú Noticias (@noticias_tvperu) September 25, 2020